ProgrammerKrot/ProgrammerKrot/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=8D0000&size=25&center=false&lines=Ola!+its+WerterKrot;Main+Developer+at+novAIcarius...;Data+Science+Enthusiast...;Entrepreneur...;Just+Courius+Dude..."/>

 <p><i>Hi!
-Its me speaking.
-Do you know I have a large software developing experience?
-I would be amazed to share it with you!
-I started programming in 13 and so far I reached WebSummit with my own Startup connected to AI and Machine Learning!
-You can say touch grass, but I have hobbies too!
-They are ukulele, Data Science (if you know smth new, please reach out) and business management.
-Okay, maybe I do need touch grass...
-However, I applied to the unis and so far got accepted by ESSEC, CentraleSupelec, Paris-Saclay, RHIT, NYIT, Reed and Vrije.
-I hope to be proud student of UPorto!
+It's me speaking.
+Did you know I have extensive experience in software development?
+I'd be thrilled to share it with you!

+I started programming at 13, and so far, I've made it to WebSummit with my own AI and Machine Learning startup!
+You might tell me to touch grass, but I do have hobbies—playing the ukulele, exploring Data Science (if you know anything new, please reach out!), and business management.
+Okay, maybe I *do* need to touch grass...

+However, I applied to several universities and have been accepted by ESSEC, CentraleSupélec, Paris-Saclay, RHIT, NYIT, Reed, and Vrije.
+I hope to become a proud student at UPorto!
 </i></p>

 <img src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExeTU3Y2lza2E2cXYydzh6OTdibTE1cW4wemNiaG55NDN0Z2xjZXRocCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/PkKzNQjwPy7GvxZbfe/giphy.gif" width="50%" align="right" />